Loading [MathJax]/jax/output/CommonHTML/jax.js

 The dataset I used is a real estate dataset that reports the sales values of properties with their respective building characteristics.

-3. Select input and output features
+3. Select input and output features and split the data

-#define the input and the output
+#define the features and the label

 input_variables = ['LotArea', 'OverallQual', 'YearBuilt', '1stFlrSF', '2ndFlrSF', 'FullBath', 'BedroomAbvGr', 'KitchenAbvGr', 'TotRmsAbvGrd']